marcqualie/mongominify/README.md

 ```

-## Feedback / Contribution
+## Feedback / Contributing

 Any feedback, pull requests or documentation would be greatly apreciated.
-Use the issue system if you find any problems or have an idea for a cool feature we don't support yet.